-HARMAN has a defined procedure for selecting and evaluating new suppliers.
+HARMAN has a defined procedure for evaluating, qualifying and selecting new suppliers.
 A supplier may be the manufacturer of the product to be delivered or a distributor of products as appointed by the manufacturer.
 The target is to use a supplier only after it has been established that they can fulfil HARMAN requirements.
 Depending on the product for which the supplier is to be sourced, specific documentation may be required from the supplier and other activities may be introduced.